YourStake/integrations-guides/docs/guides/how-to-generate-reports-that-compare-portfolios.md

 "description": "Companies involved in the production of tobacco."
 ```

-The **name** field relates to the name of the metric.
+The **name** field is the name of the metric.

-The **value** field is the calculation we do based on the portfolio holdings.
+The **value** field is the main metric to be displayed.
+This is the portfolio's value compared to a benchmark.
+Note: check the unit response for units.

 The **prefix** field is the symbol used in front of the **value** field to provide context.
+For example, the prefix might be "+" or "-" depending on whether the number is more or less than the benchmark.
+This can also include words or symbols that give meaningful context.

 The **unit** field defines metric type.
+E.g. "%".
+Can be a word or phrase

-The **mean_weighted_numbers** field is the value of a calculation we do based on the portfolio holdings.
+The **mean_weighted_numbers** field is the absolute value of the portfolio on this metric.

-The **mean_weighted_benchmark_numbers** field is the value of a calculaiton we do based on the portfolio holdings.
+The **mean_weighted_benchmark_numbers** field is the absolute value of the benchmark on this metric.

-The **esgissue_slug** field provides the metric taxonomy category.
+The **esgissue_slug** field is the slug of the ESG Issue, see the ESG Issues endpoint for details.

-The **better_than_benchmark** field let's you know if the metric is better than the benchmark.
+The **better_than_benchmark** field is a boolean field that lets you know if the metric is better than the benchmark.

-The **impact_factor_id** field relates to the Impact Factor.
-You can get an impact factor from the API by passing this value.
+The **impact_factor_id** field provides descriptive information about the metric.
+See the Impact Factors endpoint for more details

-The **attribution_id** field relates to the attribution.
-You can get an attribution from the API by passing this value.
+The **attribution_id** field is the ID to pass to the Report Attribution endpoint to see the breakdown of how each portfolio holding performs for this metric.

 The **suffix** field is the symbol to provide additional context.
+Suffix is not required.

-The **source_type** field is the type of the source of the information.
+The **source_type** field is the type of the source of the information, such as Government, Academia, etc.

-The **less_is_more** field tells you if a lower number is a postive.
+The **less_is_more** field tells you if a lower number is described as "good" from a values-alignment perspective.

 The **description** field describes the metric.

-##### Understanding the comparison data
+##### Understanding the overall comparison data

-The report field `overall_benchmark_comparison` contains the values you need to compare the two portfolios.
+The report field `overall_benchmark_comparison` contains the values you need to compare the two portfolios on an aggregated basis.
 The values are the result of calculating the how the first portfolio compares against the second (first vs. benchmark).
 Each value relates to a specific ESG metric, which are: health, environment, human rights, equal opportunity, and accountability.

 ```